cloudacode/mlflow-oauth-sidecar/README.md

 It might takes a couple of minutes to run the all containers.
 If you get any error messages, you should check the logs in MLflow and Oauth2-proxy.

 Once everything is up, you can access [127.0.0.1:3000](http://127.0.0.1:3000) to login MLflow UI with your email.

-Once the tracking server is running, you can log runs to the tracking server.
+Also, you can log runs to the tracking server.

 Your Bearer token can be retrieved from the browser(Chrome: Developer Tools > Network tab > Response Headers).